DUNE-DAQ/docs/docs/README.md

 --------------

-For the other packages, please click on one of the links below:
+For the other packages, please click on one of the links below.
+To learn how to edit a package's documentation, click [here](editing_package_documentation.md)

 [appfwk](packages/appfwk/README.md) _home of_ daq_application _and tools for writing DAQModules_